MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 ---
 title: What is SQL Server Machine Learning Services (Python and R)?
 titleSuffix:
 description: Machine Learning Services is a feature in SQL Server that gives the ability to run Python and R scripts with relational data.
-You can use open source packages and frameworks, or the Microsoft Python and R packages for predictive analytics and machine learning.
+You can use open-source packages and frameworks, and the Microsoft Python and R packages for predictive analytics and machine learning.
 The scripts are executed in-database without moving data outside SQL Server or over the network.
 This article explains the basics of SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning ms.date: 08/07/2019